-Pressure Waves is back for summer 2019, featuring a week-long intensive for new music composition and improv, rich in
+Pressure Waves returned for summer 2019, featuring a week-long intensive for new music composition and improv, rich in

 creative potential and

 discovery!
-We are looking for anyone at a high school or university level who identifies as creative, with the desire to push
+Applications were open to anyone at a high school or university level who identifies as creative, with the desire to push boundaries and make

 music in new ways.

-Acoustic instruments as well as electronics are welcomed.
+Acoustic instruments as well as electronics were encouraged.

-The week will be filled with classes, group improv and discussions of works-in-progress, and private composition and coaching
+The week was filled with classes, group improv and discussions of works-in-progress, and private composition and coaching

 sessions, leading to a final public concert of premieres.
-Participants will leave with a new work (score and recording) and improved
+Participants left with a new work (score and recording) and improved

 improv skills.
 Through aural focus, pattern recognition, and playful

-discovery, improv training will enhance creative potential in both composition and performance endeavours going forward.
+discovery, improv training helps enhance creative potential in both composition and performance endeavours going forward.

-Our mentor composer/improvisers this year are Kathryn Ladano and Glenn Buhr.
-Pressure Waves will be held at the Manitoba
+Our mentor composer/improvisers this year were Kathryn Ladano and Glenn Buhr.
+Pressure Waves was held at the Manitoba

 Conservatory of Music & Arts on the University of Winnipeg